l33tn00b/GettingReadyForSmartGrid/README.md

 Result:
 I've created a container automating the scraping and serving the image of the Tibber price chart for the Timeframe to fetch.
+The container is based on Selenium-Firefox and has additional modifications to automate scraping and serving the result.
+The web server runs on port 8999 (https) using on-the-fly generated keys.

 Customization:
 The container is customized for my location.
 You will have / might want to change: